BBS-contact/BBS-Open-System/docs/architecture.md

 # BBS Architecture — Multi-Layer Ethical Digital Infrastructure

 The BBS architecture is a multi-layer, modular, and transparent system designed to operate at the scale of institutions, nations, and global networks.
-It is built to be incorruptible, verifiable, and human-centered.
+It is built to be incorruptible, verifiable, globally scalable, and fundamentally human-centered.

 The architecture is divided into four structural layers:

-1. Platform Layer
+- Platform Layer
-2. Library Layer
+- Library Layer
-3. Integrity Layer
+- Integrity Layer
-4. Core Layer (LEO)
+- Core Layer (LEO)

-Each layer reinforces the others and forms a unified digital ecosystem.
+Each layer reinforces the others, forming a unified and ethically aligned digital ecosystem.

 ---

-# 1. Platform Layer
+## 1. Platform Layer

-The Platform Layer contains 17 high-level societal modules:
+The Platform Layer contains **17 high-level societal modules**:

 - AI (Governance & Alignment)
 - Knowledge Base